 Speech-Language Pathologists can also help with any language or cognitive issues that may occur after a brain injury.

 If movement has been affected by a brain injury, physical therapy is an excellent way to retrain motor skills.

 Physical therapy yields the best results when survivors both practice physical therapy exercises alongside their therapist and follow a consistent regimen at home.
 This helps provide the brain with the constant stimulation it needs to rewire itself.

 The more you activate your muscles through physical therapy, the more skills you can hope to recover.

-While physical therapy is concerned with teaching you how to rebuild your physical strength, occupational therapy (OT) looks at the specific skills you need to regain independence.
+While physical therapy is concerned with teaching you how to rebuild your physical strength and movement patterns, occupational therapy looks at the specific skills you need to regain independence.

-During an OT session, you will practice many important activities to improve your independence after brain stem damage.
-Some areas of your life an occupational therapist can help you with include:
+During an occupational therapy session, your therapist will guide you through many important activities to improve your independence after brain stem damage.

-There’s no such thing as a hopeless case.
-As several severe brain injury recovery stories show, the brain is a remarkably adaptable organ, and with the right treatment and enough perseverance, you might just surprise yourself by how much you can recover.
+As several severe brain injury recovery stories show, the brain is a remarkably adaptable organ, and with the right treatment and enough perseverance, you might be able to make a remarkable recovery.